How to Get a Chinese Visa – Index

 Note that, despite the visa lasting for 10 years, this doesn’t mean that you can remain in China for 10 consecutive years.

 Each time you enter China, you can stay for a period between 30 and 60 days (the length of each visit can vary, the Chinese Consulate will decide).
-Be very careful to leave China before it expires (which can be between 30 or 60 days).
+Be very careful to leave China before it expires (which can be between 30 and 60 days).

 After leaving China, you can re-enter and stay for another 30 (or 60) days.

-To conclude, at the moment you can also apply for a 10-year visa with Canadian, Australian or United Kingdom passports as well.
-The conditions are similar to those for a 10-year visa with an American passport, even though the details can change (I recommend that you always verify the details with the consulate, the CVASC or the agency you went to in order to obtain the visa.
+To conclude, at the moment you can also apply for a 10-year visa with Canadian, Australian, or United Kingdom passports as well.
+The conditions are similar to those for a 10-year visa with an American passport, even though the details can change (I recommend that you always verify the details with the consulate, the CVASC, or the agency you went to in order to obtain the visa.

 M Visa – For business and trade activities

 A 10-year business visa has characteristics that are very similar to a 10-year tourist visa, which we discussed in one of the previous sections of this article.
-The main difference is that in this case, the maximum length for each entry can also be for 120 days (depending on the visa you get), while in the case of a tourist visa the maximum length of stay is 60 days.
+The main difference is that in this case, the maximum length for each entry can also be for 120 days (depending on the visa you get), while in the case of a tourist visa, the maximum length of stay is 60 days.

 Q1 or Q2 Visa – For family reunions or foster care